beneenfune/cse15l-lab-reports/week2-lab-report.md

 6. in the Terminal, enter "ssh **cs15lsp22zzz@ieng6.ucsd.edu**" from step 3
 > * Answer yes to these messages by typing "yes" and pressing enter.
 When asked to enter password, enter the same password used to login into your course-specific account from step 1.

-you now have your terminal connected to a computer in the CSE basement-a step necessary to run commands on that computer in the basement from your computer
+You now have your terminal connected to a computer in the CSE basement-a step necessary to run commands on that computer in the basement from your computer.

 ## 3. Trying Some Commands